milesflo/event-finder/propsal.md

 		+ Name
 		+ Location
 		+ Date
-		+ Type (Music/politics/touristy-stuff/eating/science lectures/pub crawls/etc.)
+		+ Type
+			1. Music
+			3. Tourism Spots
+			4. Eating
+			5. Pub Crawls
+			6. Science/Technical Lectures
+			7. Other
 	+ Google Maps directions to the location
 + User Base
 	+ Log in+Sign up
 	+ Favorite/Star events to look at later
 	+ Comment on events
 	+ Post events???
+	+ Event tracker
 		+ X people are going to the thing

 ###TECHNOLOGIES: